 (Have you already made progress on pre-processing the data such that you can quickly do the main analysis next week?
 If you have not done that yet, what are you planning to do?)

 Work Distribution We aim to distribute the labor evenly between our group members.
 We will discuss and execute the experiment together and everyone will try to find an equal amount of participants.
 Of course, not everyone will do the statistical calculations, but we will discuss them together.
 Just as we did in Part 1, we will write the report first with bullet points, so everyone can have a say in every part, and then integrate these points into a coherent text.

+Question

+Do you think it is necessary to check whether the participants have got the right information?
+If we find some participants didn’t get the right information, should we just discard their answers？ Or do some special processing with these data？

+About participants’ gender?

 Reference